 You’ve read PMP® Exam prep books, you took courses, you’ve studied hard, and you feel that you are ready to take the Project Management Professional (PMP)® exam.
 But understanding the topics isn’t the only thing you’ll need to make a success of the exam.
 Wouldn’t it be great to have the chance to take some sample PMP exam questions, so you really know what the exam is going to be like?

-You can use a PMP exam simulator to give you an insight into what sort of questions you’ll face during the exam.
+You can use a PMP Exam Simulator to give you an insight into what sort of questions you’ll face during the exam.
+Not sure which one to choose?
 Here are 10 things to look for when choosing which PMP exam simulator to use:

 Having lots of questions is only half the story: you also need to make sure that the questions presented on screen are shown in the same proportion as in the PMP® exam itself.
 For example, the PMP Examination Content Outline (which is the document the Project Management Institute (PMI)® uses to map their exam questions) assigns a very specific percentage of questions to each Domain.
 If your PMP exam simulator shows too few or too many questions from that Domain, you won’t get a realistic view of what you’ll be presented with on your exam day.